Pets N Vets

 Our Goal in this training class is to encourage and support the Veteran and the dog to be able to pass the Canine Good Citizen Evaluation.
 The standards are set by the American Kennel Club.
 We will direct this Team (Veteran and dog) to further their training and education at Dunes Dog Training Club after this evaluation.
 Many Veterans in our program have trained their dogs to become emotional support animals (ESA) and service dogs (SD).
 Dunes Dog Training can also assist our Veterans with service dog task training.

 For those who may be unaware, Dunes Dog Training Club is an AKC member club, established in 1954.
 Our instructors have many years of experience in training, showing, and titling their own dogs.
 They have also helped many other people accomplish their dog training goals, as well.
 In 2012, the Dunes Dog Training Club members decided to 'give back' to our Veterans, and the Pets N Vets Program was established.
-Since its inception, we have helped over 60 Veterans with their dog obedience training goals.
-As of 2018, eleven (11) of those Veterans have trained and tested their dogs to a "Service Dog" level.
+Since its inception, we have helped over 100 Veterans with their dog obedience training goals.
+As of 2020, thirteen (13) of those Veterans have trained and tested their dogs to a "Service Dog" level.

-Did You Know--Dunes Dog Training Club, Inc., Pets N Vets program is an IRS 501c3 non-profit organization that accepts donations and is able to give you a tax deductible receipt for you to use on your upcoming tax filings?
+Did You Know--Dunes Dog Training Club, Inc., Pets N Vets program is an IRS 501c3 non-profit organization that accepts donations and is able to give you a tax-deductible receipt for you to use on your upcoming tax filings?
 Please consider a donation to our organization - any amount will help and is truly appreciated!
-Your sponsorship and donations help support our non-profit organization, so that we can do what we do best: instruct our Veterans in the proper methods of obedience training their own dogs.
-We offer this class at "no cost" to Veterans who qualify; so, please help us help our Veterans!
+Your sponsorship and donations help support our non-profit organization so that we can do what we do best: instruct our Veterans in the proper methods of obedience training their own dogs.
+We offer this class at "no-cost" to Veterans who qualify; so, please help us help our Veterans!
 Sponsorship fees and donations may be mailed by check or money order to our address below to the Attention of Pets N Vets Program.
-Credit card, Debit card or PayPal payments can be made through our 2018 Online Fundraiser (see more info below).

 Do you know the difference between a Therapy Dog and a Service Dog?
 A therapy dog is one that goes to nursing homes, hospitals, schools, etc. and gives their love to others.
 He's there to be petted by others!
 A service dog helps its handler with a disability.
 It helps ONE person--the handler--that's its job.
 That is why when you see a vested dog in public, you should not rush up to it and ask to pet it.
 The dog is working...even though you may not realize it.
 People with service dogs are counting on their dogs to help them with their disabilities.
 So next time you see a vested dog in public, smile at the handler, say hello to them, if you wish, but please give the dog its space and try not to distract it.
 It's working!